John V. Fleming: Career

-He is married to Joan E. Fleming, a retired priest in the Episcopal Diocese of New Jersey.
+He was married to Joan E. Fleming, a retired priest in the Episcopal Diocese of New Jersey.
 They are the parents of Richard Arthur Fleming (b.
 1964), a sound-recording engineer, artist, and travel writer; Katherine Elizabeth Fleming (b.
 1966), a prize-winning historian and university administrator, and current President and CEO of the Getty Foundation; and Luke Owles Fleming (b.
 1978), a linguistic anthropologist.

 While at Princeton, his wit was widely appreciated and often recorded in a sporadic column titled "Professorial Chrestomathy," including such remarks from his lectures as "As of this morning, you have heard all my jokes and seen all my shirts."

 In 2006, after 40 years at Princeton, he moved to emeritus status.
 Following his retirement, he was honored with two festschrift volumes prepared by former students and other colleagues.
 The first, Defenders and Critics of Franciscan Life: Essays in Honor of John V. Fleming, ed.
 Michael F. Cusato and Guy Geltner (Brill: 2009), reflects his work in Franciscan Studies.
 The second, Sacred and Profane in Chaucer and Late Medieval Literature: Essays in Honour of John V. Fleming, ed.
 Robert Epstein and William Robins (Toronto: 2010), reflects his contributions to the study of medieval English vernacular literature.
 He is an elected member of the Guild of Scholars of The Episcopal Church.
 In 2021 Princeton University awarded him the degree of Doctor of Letters, honoris causa.
 In retirement Fleming has expanded his field of scholarly publication beyond medieval subjects.
 His first trade book, a study of classic anti-Communist literature entitled The Anti-Communist Manifestos was published in New York by W. W. Norton in August, 2009.
 In 2010 it was awarded the annual book prize of the New Jersey Council for the Humanities.
 This was followed by The Dark Side of the Enlightenment from the same publisher in 2013.
 He returned to formal scholarly publication in 2017 with a monograph on the Portuguese Renaissance poet Luis de Camões, and he continues to publish occasional commissioned essays and book reviews.